Densify delivers an enterprise-grade secure platform to maintain customer data security and integrity.

 When users log into their Densify instance using their email address and password, Densify requires a minimum password compliance.

+Passwords are secured using a one-way hash algorithm.
 Password complexity, and other settings can be customized by the customer, but only when they increase overall password security.

 Application data is only viewed by Densify Advisors for delivery of the service, and by Operations or other Densify employees for troubleshooting purposes when consent has expressly been provided.